garrandall/popular-music-data/tracks/remote-control-the-reddings.md

-Remote Control (Theres a good, good feeling on your radio) Your Radio (It's coming at your body, let it take control) Remote Control (Theres a good, good feeling on your radio) Let it take control (It's coming at your body, let it take control), Ooh
+Remote Control (Theres a good, good feeling on your radio) Your Radio (It's coming at your body, let it take control) Remote Control (Theres a good, good feeling on your radio) Let it take control (It's coming at your body, let it take control), Oh

 Everybody's got one, some have two or three
 Some wear head phones on the street